 \subsubsection{Attribute Granularity}

-While entity-centric augmentations focus on specific entities in memory, conversation-centric augmentations introduce an additional factor: attribute granularity, which determines the level of details captured in the augmentation process.
+Conversation-centric augmentations introduce the notion of attribute granularity, which defines the level of details captured in the augmentation process.
 The augmentation attributes can be analyzed at varying levels of abstraction, either at the level of individual turns within a user conversation (turn-level), or across the entire dialogue session (session-level), each offering distinct insights into the conversational context.
-At the turn level, each dialogue turn is independently augmented, focusing on the specific content of individual turns to generate more nuanced and contextual attributes.
-In contrast, session-level annotation considers the entire dialogue, generating generalized attributes that capture the broader conversational context.
-Due to its broader granularity, session-level augmentation emphasizes high-level attributes and conversational structures rather than the detailed features of individual turns.
-An example of both levels is illustrated in Figure \ref{fig:tl_sl} for a sample dialogue turns.
-As shown, turn-level annotations offer finer-grained details, while session-level annotations provide a broader overview of the dialogue.
+Turn-level focuses on the specific content of individual turns to generate more nuanced and contextual attributes, while session-level augmentation captures broader patterns and user intent across the interaction.
+Figure~\ref{fig:tl_sl} illustrates this distinction, showing how both levels offer complementary perspectives on a sample dialogue.